Newmarche History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Newmarche is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Newmarche family lived in Breckonshire, Wales.
-Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy.

 Early Origins of the Newmarche family

 The surname Newmarche was first found in Breckonshire (Breconshire) in Wales where they held a family seat from the time of the Norman Conquest of England by Duke William of Normandy in the year 1066.
 Bernard of Neuf-Marche near Neufchatel in Normandy, a Norman noble at Hastings, founded a priory at Bracknock which was a cell of the Battel Abbey in Sussex.
 His successor, Baron Newmarch was summoned to Parliament.
 Adam de Newmarch was Baron Newmarch.

 This web page shows only a small excerpt of our Newmarche research.
 Another 84 words (6 lines of text) covering the years 129 and 1290 are included under the topic Early Newmarche History in all our PDF Extended History products and printed products wherever possible.

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Newmarch, Newmarche, Newmarsh, Newmarshe, Newmark, Numarch, Numarche, Numark, Newmack, Newdiche, Newdick and many more.